#RHOSLC Mary Cosby Denies ‘Scared Of Black Men At 7-11’ Comment, Confesses Grandma Didn’t MAKE Her Marry Stepgrandad

-Part two of The Real Housewives of Salt Lake City reunion aired Wednesday and it was PACKED with Pentecostal and Mormon messiness.
+Part two of The Real Housewives of Salt Lake City reunion aired Wednesday and it was PACKED with Pentecostal and Mormon messiness including confusing comments about a “white” stepgrandfather and convenience stores.

 The sole Black housewife on the Bravo show addressed those allegations that she made a racist comment about her own people.
 On a previous episode, Mary Cosby’s ex-friend/castmate Jen Shah alleged that the Pentecostal Pastor made an offensive comment off-camera and said; “If I go to a 7-11 and I see Black people, I go to a different 7-11.”